entrpntr/gb-rta-bruteforce/README.md

 #### Credits

 This code wouldn't be possible without the work of [MrWint's gb-tas-gen](https://github.com/mrwint/gb-tas-gen) which the JNI libgambatte bridge is taken from.

-All other code is written (somewhat crudely) by me, Dabomstew
+Most of the code has been written by [Dabomstew](https://github.com/Dabomstew/gb-rta-bruteforce).

 #### Disclaimer